 - Maintain, enhance and create river footpaths at rear of St James Mill - Maximise the views across, from and of the river - Enhance the setting of the City wall and neighbouring listed buildings.

-The entire site falls into Flood Zone 2.
+The entire site falls into Flood Zone 2and is over 1 hectare in size.
 Therefore a flood risk assessment is required for this site and appropriate mitigation measures must be provided as part of the development.